0.0 Executive Summary

 Risk: Data Loss from HDD Failure

-HDDs can break due to physical damage or wear over time.
+HDDs can break due to physical damage or wear.

 Mitigation: Use SSDs for mobile systems and NVMe for critical systems.